nathanlee543/GitTutorial/README.md

 ![](figures/git_images.png)

 ## Description
-A Git and GitHub tutorial for the UW Cancer Modeling Group's meeting on 4/26/22.
+A Git and GitHub tutorial by Nathan Lee for the UW Cancer Modeling Group's meeting on 4/26/22.
 Much of the tutorial is taken and adapted from the Git documentation's tutorials [1](https://git-scm.com/docs/gittutorial) and [2](https://git-scm.com/docs/gittutorial-2).
 This tutorial will cover the basics of
 - staging & commits (init, add, and commit)
 - branches
 - examining changes (`git diff`)